Biden Shouldn’t Obsess Over Checking Boxes For His Veep Pick

 The most infamous recent example occurred in 2008, when John McCain, trailing Barack Obama in the polls, decided he needed a “game change” selection.
 He subsequently saw three potentially strong qualities in a certain Alaska governor, (a) as the first woman on a Republican ticket, she would get a lot of instant attention; (b) she had a “mavericky” political biography, having challenged the Alaska GOP political establishment, and even its sacred-cow oil industry; and (c) though she was unknown to the general public outside her state, she was the very favorite politician of the anti-abortion movement thanks to her walk-the-walk decision to carry to term a high-risk pregnancy knowing the child would have Down Syndrome.

-So she was a three-fer, and though McCain had barely met her and didn’t know what she didn’t know, he made a “high risk/high reward” decision to pick her (after the same anti-abortionist activists who adored her vetoed his first two choices, Joe Lieberman and Tom Ridge).
+So she was a threefer, and though McCain had barely met her and didn’t know what she didn’t know, he made a “high risk/high reward” decision to pick her (after the same anti-abortionist activists who adored her vetoed his first two choices, Joe Lieberman and Tom Ridge).

 It made some sense at the time, but then it turned out McCain had chosen Sarah Palin, the goofy low-information extremist who tossed the political world’s best word salads until Donald Trump came along.
 A more general vetting, including a grade-school current events test, might have made that clear.